 - For international orders (the US to non-US), most orders take up to 21 days in transit and can reach upwards of 30 days.

 How confident is Gooten in these order submission date ranges, production, and shipping timeframes for the upcoming holiday season?

 - We've collected and analyzed months of historical data and have communicated heavily with our manufacturing partners for this upcoming holiday peak season.
 These ranges are our best estimate, but there may be uncertainty, risk, and unexpected shipping delays with the increasing shipping demand.

 Does Gooten guarantee delivery by the Christmas holiday?

-- No, we do not provide any guarantees in regards to our production and shipping timeframes.
+- No, we do not provide guarantees regarding our production and shipping timeframes.
 All of our dates are estimates and should be used as guidance to help set promotion schedules, and with this, we do not guarantee deliver-by dates.

 - We strongly suggest that you set your customer expectations upfront by:

-- Reminding your customers to order as early as possible before our suggested submission dates.
+- Remind your customers to order before our suggested submission dates as soon as possible.

 - Not promising a guaranteed delivery date to your customers.